ibrasho/dotfiles/README.md

 ## What does it do?

-It contains a couple of shell files and Zsh customizations.
+It contains a couple of shell files and fish customizations.
 It also installs brew and cask with a set of default applications.

 ## Customize